I guess we’ll have to spoil the networks now.

 R.I.P., Tubey

-2 responses to “Life Without Television Without Pity”
+2 thoughts on “Life Without Television Without Pity”

 1. Hello Doug – small world!
 I was doing some research about TWoP after a friend dropped the following link on me, and lo and behold, I found this old post of yours!